Category Archives: Jordanian Royals

 During the brief engagement, Noor studied books on Islam and Jordanian history.
 Her parents had not brought her up in any particular religion.
 The Jordanian Constitution does not require that the King’s wife be Muslim, but there was no question in Noor’s mind that she would become Muslim.
 She became a Muslim on the morning of her wedding by proclaiming the testimony of faith: “I declare there is no God but Allah and Muhammad is His messenger.”
 King Hussein decided that Noor would receive the style and title Her Majesty Queen Noor al-Hussein.
 Only one other of King Hussein’s previous three wives, Queen Alia, had been so honored.

 Noor prepared for her wedding in a simple manner.
-She persuaded the hairdresser to arrange her hair as simple as possible, a band of white flowers holding her long blond hair in place with a simple veil, and she wore no makeup.
+She persuaded the hairdresser to arrange her hair as simply as possible, a band of white flowers holding her long blond hair in place with a simple veil, and she wore no makeup.
 She partially followed the Western tradition and wore “something blue and something new.”
 The something blue was a wedding present from her father, a sapphire stick pin from Tiffany.
 The something new was a pair of diamond drop earrings from a set of jewelry, a gift from Crown Prince Fahd of Saudi Arabia.
 The diamond drop earrings were quite dramatic, so Noor decided to remove the drops and wear only the tops.

 Photo Credit – www.kinghussein.gov.jo/

 While 500 guests waited on the lawn of the Zahran Palace, Hussein and Noor were married in an oriental-style sitting room in the palace.
-Noor was the only woman allowed and the witnesses were Noor’s father and brother and the male members of the Jordanian Royal Family.
+Noor was the only woman allowed, and the witnesses were Noor’s father and brother and the male members of the Jordanian Royal Family.
 A Muslim wedding ceremony is basically a contract in which the bride and groom agree to the contract and sign it in front of witnesses.
 Noor and King Hussein sat on a damask settee during the ceremony.
 They repeated simple marriage vows in Arabic.
 Noor said: “I have betrothed myself to thee in marriage for the dowry agreed upon.”
 King Hussein replied: “I have accepted thee as wife, my wife in marriage for the dowry agreed upon.”
 No rings were exchanged, instead, the vows were sealed by the couple clasping their right hands and looking at each other.

 The guests included the elite of Jordanian society, the diplomatic corps, government officials, and senior officers of the armed forces.
 There were no foreign guests except the Halaby family, Mrs. Cyrus Vance, the wife of the then-American Secretary of State, and a handful of Noor’s friends from the United States.
 One of King Hussein’s former wives, the British-born Princess Muna, was also present.